sonickenbaker/knowledge_base/misc/flashing_and_reading_disks.md

 This is a collections of possible ways to flash images on disk and read raw data from them.

 ## The dd command
 The dd command is the best tool to flash images on disks.
-Normally would be used like that:
 ```bash
 dd if=<source> of=<destination>
 # Example